NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 you need to review:

-1. Start on the ANET homepage and click on the box within the ANET snapshot called displaying a number and the words “Pending my approval”.
+1. Start on the ANET homepage and click on the box within the ANET snapshot called displaying a number and the words “Reports pending my approval”.
 1. Clicking there will take you to a page of the reports that are waiting on your approval.
-1. Select the report you’d like to review by clicking on the “Read full report” button visible on the bottom right of the report summary.
+1. Select the report you’d like to review by clicking on the “Read Report” button visible on the bottom left of the report summary.
 1. There, you’ll be able to see the entire report, including the executive summary which will be displayed in the daily rollup.
 1. Below the report summary, you can can request changes and comment by clicking on the “Request